neha13rana/neha13rana/README.md

 ### 👩‍💻 Executive Profile

 I am the **Chief Technology Officer at Aethenix**, driving technical strategy and innovation.
 My focus is on bridging the gap between complex engineering and scalable business value.
-I specialize in overseeing **End-to-End Product Engineering**—from conceptual **Prototype Design** to robust **Cloud Infrastructure**.
+I specialize in overseeing **End-to-End Product Engineering** from conceptual **Prototype Design** to robust **Cloud Infrastructure**.

 My mission is to deliver **AI Enablement & Digital Empowerment** across generations, ensuring that technology is accessible, scalable, and transformative.